appscode/blog/content/post/openshift-mariadb/index.md

 ![gcsSuccess](gcsSuccess.png)

-> The backup has been successful.
-If you have any queries, you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).
+> **If you have reached here, CONGRATULATIONS!! :confetti_ball:  :partying_face: :confetti_ball: You have successfully backed up MariaDB using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).

 ## Recover

 Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.
-In such a case, we have to pause the BackupConfiguration so that the failed/damaged database does not get backed up into the cloud:
+In such a case, we have to pause the BackupConfiguration so that the failed/damaged database does not get backed up into the cloud.

 ```bash
 oc patch backupconfiguration -n demo sample-mariadb-backup --type="merge" --patch='{"spec": {"paused": true}}'